 Vall d'Hebron University Hospital Research Institute

-Dr. Joaquin Arribas is the Director of the Medical Oncology Research Program at Vall d'Hebron University Hospital Research Institute in Barcelona, Spain, where he leads a group focused on the study of growth factors, growth factor receptors, as well as the proteases involved in remodeling the cell surface.
+Dr. Joaquin Arribas is the Director of Preclinical Research Program at Vall d’Hebron Institute of Oncology in Barcelona, Spain, where he leads a group focused on the study of growth factors, growth factor receptors, and the proteases involved in remodeling the cell surface.
 He is a member of the Editorial Board of the Journal of Biological Chemistry, Translational Oncology, and CDB Protein Systems.

-Dr. Arribas completed his undergraduate studies in biochemistry in 1987 at the University of Madrid , where he subsequently worked on the regulation of the catalytic activities of the proteasome and received a PhD in biology in 1991.
-Sponsored by a fellowship from the Spanish Ministry of Education and Science, he joined Memorial Sloan-Kettering Cancer Center in New York as a postdoctoral fellow to work with Dr. Joan Massague (1992-1996) on the proteolytic processing of transmembrane growth factors.
-In 1997, he joined the Oncology Department at Hospital Vall d'Hebron in Barcelona as a staff scientist and was promoted to lead the oncology research department in 2001.
-Dr. Arribas’s research has been recognized by the European Molecular Biology Organization (EMBO), which honored him with a Young Investigator Programme (YIP) Award.
+Dr. Arribas completed his undergraduate studies in biochemistry at the University of Madrid, where he subsequently worked on the regulation of the catalytic activities of the proteasome and received a PhD in biology in 1991.
+Sponsored by a fellowship from the Spanish Ministry of Education and Science, he joined Memorial Sloan Kettering Cancer Center in New York as a postdoctoral fellow to work with Dr. Joan Massague (1992-1996) on the proteolytic processing of transmembrane growth factors.
+In 1997, he joined the Oncology Department at Hospital Vall d'Hebron as a staff scientist and was promoted to lead the oncology research department in 2001.
+Dr. Arribas’s research has been recognized by the European Molecular Biology Organization (EMBO), which honored him with a Young Investigator Program (YIP) Award.
 Also, Dr. Arribas received the Beckman Coulter Award conferred on the Best Young Spanish Investigator in Biochemistry and Molecular Biology.